TheOdinProject/curriculum/web_development_101/git_basics/improving-the-git-experience-in-terminal.md

 ### Prerequisites

 You require the following before starting this tutorial :
-  * MacOS.
+  * MacOS / Linux (preferably Ubuntu).
-  * You need homebrew installed.
+  * If you are on MacOS, you need homebrew installed.
     * if you don't have it installed you can install it by typing in the terminal
       ```zsh
       $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
       ```

-### Instructions
+### Instructions for MacOS users
   * (optional but recommended) installing iTerm2 (it is a third party replacement for the terminal in MacOS)
     * type in terminal
       ```zsh
       $ brew cask install iTerm2
       ```
-    * wait until the install to complete (output will be 🍺 iterm2 was successfully installed!)
+    * wait until the install is complete (output will be 🍺 iterm2 was successfully installed!)
     * press command + space on your keyboard to open spotlight
     * search iTerm and open the Application (you may get a warning press open, now you can close the terminal)